 - Egg whites!
 Divide the eggs, put the whites in a clean glass, cover with plastic wrap and let them spend time in the refrigerator, for a couple of days before using.
 This process will dehydrate them and make sure they are ideal for macarons.

 - The mixing will require some practice, you’ll fold the batter and then utilize the spatula to really gently press the batter against the bowl.
 You wish to remove a few of the bubbles but never to much.
-Keep on doing this this until it reaches a thick consistency like “lava”.
+Keep on doing this until it reaches a thick consistency like “lava”.
 It will slowly fall off the spatula in ribbons and manage to form a figure eight without breaking.

 - Pipe the macarons at the right angle to the surface.
 If your tip is pointing somewhat in any particular direction once you pipe the macarons could be oblong or malformed.